bwinterling/seniordev/README.md

 + solid debugging and troubleshooting skills
 + regular expressions
 + use of Agile project tools such as Rally or Pivotal Tracker
-+ ability to own projects end-to-end as demonstrated by significant open-source contributions, independent projects, team leadership, or startups
++ ability to own projects end-to-end as demonstrated by significant open-source contributions, independent projects or startups

+## Leadership
++ Provides technical leadership, guidance and mentoring for team members
++ Can acts as a single point of contact for daily communication for technical aspects of the team’s product delivery
++ Initiates and coordinates reviews with architecture and infrastructure when necessary
++ Works with the product owner to ensure that architectural non-functional requirements in user stories are articulated and met
++ Ensures that proper development documentation is being produced when appropriate

 ## Environment
 + working knowledge of Unix/Linux